-Section 1 Officer elections will be held during the Annual Business Meeting, usually conducted concurrent with the Graduate Student Luncheon, at each Annual Meeting of the Weed Science Society of America.
-All graduate students who are members of the Weed Science Society of America are eligible to hold office.
-A majority vote of Graduate Student Organization members present is required to elect each officer.
-Nominations for officers shall begin with the Vice President position and continue to Secretary, followed by Social Media Chair.
+Section 1 Officer elections will be held online prior to the Annual Business Meeting, and elected officers will be announced at the Graduate Student Luncheon, at each Annual Meeting of the Weed Science Society of America.
+All graduate students who are members of the Weed Science Society of America and are currently enrolled in a US or Canadian university are eligible to hold office.